IntelligentSystemsLabUTV/ros2-examples/launch_files.md

-    name='NEW_NAME', # This will override the node's name specified in the code exec_name='NEW_PROCESS_NAME', # Marks the process in logs/tools instead of the basename namespace='NEW_NAMESPACE', # Specifies new ROS namespace for this executable shell=True, # Set to True if executing in a shell, to improve logging emulate_tty=True, # If False, removes/alters many prints assuming there's no TTY output='both', # Configures logging in files and console, see below log_cmd=True, # Prints the final cmd before executing the process in the logs arguments=[ # Array of strings/parametric arguments that will end up in process's argv
+    name='NEW_NAME', # This will override the node's name specified in the code exec_name='NEW_PROCESS_NAME', # Marks the process in logs/tools instead of the basename namespace='NEW_NAMESPACE', # Specifies new ROS namespace for this executable shell=True, # If True, the process will be started in a new shell emulate_tty=True, # If False, logs are processed as text only (e.g. removing colors) output='both', # Configures logging in files and console, see below log_cmd=True, # Prints the final cmd before executing the process in the logs arguments=[ # Array of strings/parametric arguments that will end up in process's argv